9kopb/nipster/README.md

 Nipster!
 --
+* Githubrated packages!
+* 100% uptime!
+* Fast and simple!

-Npm package search tool with 100% uptime!
-(At least as long as github is up - hosted on github).
+Npm package search tool hosted on github.
 This is a simple static app that weigh npm packages based on forks and watches from github.